microsoft/azure-health-data-services-toolkit/docs/concepts.md

 ### Channels

-Channels are an abstract way to communicate information in a pipeline to outside services.
+Channels are an abstract way to communicate information in a pipeline to and from outside services.
 In practice, you can use channels to send information to other Azure services like Blob Storage or Service Bus.
 Channels are extensible - so custom channels can be built for any needed destination.

+This SDK has prebuilt channels from Azure Blob Storage, Azure Event Hubs, and Azure Service Bus.
 Channels can be send only, receive only, send and receive.
-Examples: (1) A channel for an event hub that only sends to the event hub (2) A service bus channel that only receives from a specific topic (3) A TCP channel that can send and receive.

-This SDK has prebuilt channels from Azure Blob Storage, Azure Event Hubs, and Azure Service Bus.
+- Event Grid and Blob Service channels are receive only.
+- Event Hub and Service but can be receive only, send only, and send/receive.

 All channels have:

 | Name | Type | Description |
 |------| ---- | ----------- |